zephyrproject-rtos/zephyr/boards/quicklogic/quick_feather/doc/index.rst

 | GPIO      | on-chip    | gpio                                |
 +-----------+------------+-------------------------------------+

-The default configuration can be found in the Kconfig file :zephyr_file:`boards/arm/quick_feather/quick_feather_defconfig`.
+The default configuration can be found in :zephyr_file:`boards/quicklogic/quick_feather/quick_feather_defconfig`.

 Connections and IOs
 ===================